zanarashidi/AMoC/README.md

 The repository contains the implementation of the **AMoC** optimizer along with the *Deep Autoencoder* experiments included in the paper.

 ### Hyperparameters
-Variables and hyperparameters including learning rate, beta and momentum can be modified in the scripts.
+Variables and hyperparameters including *learning rate*, *beta* and *momentum* can be modified in the scripts.

 ### Requirements
 The requirements are **Python 3.8**, **Pytorch 1.4.0** along with **CUDA 10.1** and **CuDNN 7.6.3**.